Climate reparations

 Climate reparations are a type of requested loss and damage payments for damage and harm caused by climate change, which may include debt cancellation.
 The term climate reparations differs from simple "loss and damage," in that it is based on the concept of reparations, that compensation holds countries accountable for historical emissions, and is an ethical and moral obligation.

-"The idea behind calls for loss and damage funding is that the countries that have done most to pollute the atmosphere, and grown rich doing so, should compensate," according to The New Republic.
+"The idea behind calls for loss and damage funding is that the countries that have done most to pollute the atmosphere, and grown rich doing so, should compensate," according to The New Republic..
+Frontline communities have expanded the conversation on global climate reparations to go beyond situations like Loss and Damage.
+One such example is the working statement drafted by community leaders via a Taproot Earth assembly process co-created this statement, "Global Climate reparations is the restoration of healthy and balanced relationships with all that comprise a shared global ecosystem.
+Reparative action begins with those who benefit most from the historic and current systems of oppression.
+It requires the abolition of debt, restitution for injustice and the establishment of accountable systems rooted in Black and Indigenous liberation for all oppressed people and future generations."

 At the 42nd session of the Human Rights Council in 2019, United Nations High Commissioner for Human Rights, Michelle Bachelet, cautioned that the projected levels of global warming pose 'catastrophic' risks for human rights.
 She further emphasized that climate change jeopardizes the enjoyment of various fundamental rights, including the rights to life, access to water and sanitation, food, health, housing, self-determination, cultural identity, and development.
 Furthermore, the High Commissioner expressed that; human rights obligations require that states collectively cooperate toward the promotion of human rights, globally, including adequate financing from those who can best afford it.
 This requires climate change mitigation, adaptation, and rectification of damage.

 The subject of reparations must be considered, with equity, to be the center of global response.
 This exacts that the counties who have disproportionately created the environmental crisis must do more to compensate for the damages that has been caused, including respecting vulnerable countries.

 Generally, reparations are an effort to redress societal harm through the acknowledgement of wrongdoing and monetary means.
 Acceptance of responsibility, followed by undertakings that address the repair of injustices to society and widespread harm are key principles of reparatory justice.

 In the context of climate change, it would require identifying categorically any states that have contributed the highest emission intensity of greenhouse gasses in relation to the emission standards.The aim is to encourage accountability and make concessions for sustainable practices to rectify the serious damage inflicted disproportionately on low income countries.